 A disadvantage of this method is that you will need to plan ahead to freeze the cabbage and then allow time to defrost it.

-It will take a few hours for the head to freeze, which is needed to soften the leaves.
-You will need another couple of hours of defrosting time.
-You might try speeding up the defrost time using your microwave on defrost setting.
+It will take a few hours for the head to freeze, which is needed to soften the leaves, and then you will need another couple of hours of defrosting time.
+You can try to speed up the defrost time using your microwave on defrost setting.

-In an alternate method, microwave the head of cabbage core-side down in a microwave-safe covered dish with 1/2 cup of water for 10 minutes on the high setting.
-Then turn it so the core is up and microwave on the high setting for another 10 minutes.
+All you need to do is place the head of cabbage core-side down in a microwave-safe dish.
+Add 1/2 cup of water, cover, and cook for 10 minutes on the high setting.
+Then, using a sturdy fork or tongs, turn the cabbage head so the core is facing up; microwave on the high setting for another 10 minutes.

 Remove from the microwave and allow the head to cool until it is safe to handle.